3mdeb/verified-boot/measured_boot.md

 the platform depending on whether the sequence of code executed up to a point is expected, or if a security breach could have happened.

-This page will focus on the practical realisation of measured boot using a TPM module.
+This page will focus on the practical realization of measured boot using a TPM module.
 Some more theory regarding the process and the definitions of basic concepts can be found on the [Verified Boot Page](./verified_boot_main.md)